 Way before we had fancy silicone dildos, ancient Greeks used totally different materials to get to the same goal we do.
-Greeks didn’t really show any taboo about sex or sex toys historically, and seem to have loved to get their orgasms on.
+Greeks didn’t really show any taboo about sex or ancient sex toys historically, and seem to have loved to get their orgasms on.

-According to historians, the Greek people used bread dipped in olive oil to please themselves sexually.
+According to historians, Greek people used bread dipped in olive oil to please themselves sexually.
 Our common sense brains now tell us this most likely lead to urinary tract infections or yeast infections, but hey, whatever gets the job done!

 The practice of stimulating a woman to orgasm to treat “problems” caused by sexual deprivation (men not meeting the needs of women) began centuries before, but was perfected by the Victorian era.

 The tremoussoir as called by the Victorians, made it to the United States in the late 1700’s.
 Vibrators were still considered strictly medical devices, though, and “hysterical” women were advised to try home treatments, like riding a horse, or marrying someone very sexually active.

 Starting in 1899, battery-operated sex toys were sold as as home appliances.
 These products were marketed as something to enhance beauty.
 Some advertisements claimed they would give women “perpetual youth”.

 Good vibes this way, right?

 The sexual revolution in the mid 90’s led to the invention of the iconic Hitachi Magic Wand.
 The Hitachi is still alive and thriving, and marketed as a personal massager.
 It’s considered one of the best selling vibrators around.